Water Conditioner is a must for any fishtank!

 Other Optional Water Additives

-Aquarium Salt: Some people find aquarium salt to be useful in the care of bettas.
+Some people find aquarium salt to be useful in the care of bettas.
 It is said to reduce stress, add electrolytes, improve disease recovery, and improve gill function.
 Aquarium salt can be used as a regular water additive at a dosage of 1/4 to 1/2 teaspoon per gallon, and up to 1 teaspoon per gallon when a betta is ill.
 Doc Wellfish’s Aquarium Salt is a common brand found in a paper milk-carton container.

 Note: Only “Aquarium Salt” should be used.
 Table or marine salt are not acceptable substitutes.

-Vita-Chem: This is a product made by Boyd Enterprises that contains natural vitamins, naturally occurring extracts, and amino acids that help to boost your betta’s health.
+This is a product made by Boyd Enterprises that contains natural vitamins, naturally occurring extracts, and amino acids that help to boost your betta’s health.
 Some people find that this is a useful water additive at the dosage of 2 drops per gallon once per week.
 Vita-Chem can also be added to food several times per week for an added nutritional benefit.

-Medications as a regular preventative to tank water: Whoever thought up this one is just plain silly.
+Whoever thought up this one is just plain silly.
 Over the years I’ve seen this time and time again as advice on fish forums.
-Let’s look at it from a different perspective - would you feed your child cough medicine if they weren’t sick?
-No, it doesn’t make sense, and quite frankly it may work aganist the cause as it can build up immunity to that medication in the event that illness does strike.
-Similarly there is no need to add any medication to your fish tank unless your fish is ill and the illness has been properly identified.
+Let’s look at it from a different perspective – would you feed your child cough medicine if they weren’t sick?
+No, it doesn’t make sense, and quite frankly it may work against the cause as it can build up immunity to that medication in the event that illness does strike.
+Similarly, there is no need to add any medication to your fish tank unless your fish is ill and the illness has been properly identified.

-Personally, I have the mindset of the less additives the better, so I use only the necessary water conditioner during water changes and make sure ideal temperature, water parameters, amount of light, and proper feedings are all followed on a regular basis for my tanks.
+Personally, I have the mindset of the fewer additives the better, so I use only the necessary water conditioner during water changes and make sure ideal temperature, water parameters, amount of light, and proper feedings are all followed on a regular basis for my tanks.